juliet-karpah/Multi-Agent-Code-Evaluator/README.md

 - Docker Sandbox: safely executes generated code
 - LLM Judge: compares model outputs
 - Supabase: stores evaluation results and human feedback
-- MLFlow: for experiment tracking
+- MLFlow: tracks aggregated metrics for each experiment
 - Review UI: enables human preference annotation

 ## AI Usage Disclosure
-This project was not vibe-decoded but AI was used in the same way you would ask a senior engineering colleague over Slack design decisions.
+This project was not vibe-decoded but AI was used in the same way you would ask a senior engineer design queestions over Slack.
 Example questions I asked AI during this project: Will my sandbox setup break with recursive coding algorithms?

 ## Evaluation Strategy and Core Features